 - It will take 8 miles to reach Supai Lodge from the Hualapai Hilltop Parking Lot.
 Here you can check in or stay at the Supai Lodge if you wish.
 You’ll need to arrive by 6 pm, so plan your time accordingly.

 - It’s two more miles to the Havasupai Falls Campground.
 You’ll pass Fifty Foot Falls, New Navajo Falls, and the famous Havasu Falls on the way in.

 - Day 2 – Havasupai Falls Campground to Mooney Falls and Beaver Falls

 - Hike the short .5 miles to Mooney Falls

-- From Mooney Falls hike 2 more miles to Beaver Falls.
+- From Mooney Falls, hike two more miles to Beaver Falls.

 - Head back to camp to enjoy time at Havasu Falls

 - Day 3 (Option) – Hike from Havasupai Falls to the Colorado River Confluence – 11 miles